jstanai/Named-Entity-Recognition-with-spaCy/README.md

 **Make a prediction**:
 ```
-sentence = "How do I lease a fortwo coupe?"
+sentence = "Can you tell that I love Tesla?"
 doc = trained_model(sentence)                       # make prediction
 ```